 Sightseeing around NAGANO & NIIGATA

-In Japan there are only four castles that have been designated as National Treasures and Matsumoto Castle is one of these.
+In Japan, there are only five castles that have been designated as National Treasures and Matsumoto Castle is among them.
 The five-storied donjon is one of the oldest castle structures extant in Japan.
 Construction of the main donjon began in 1592 when warlords around the country struggled for dominance.

 Matsumoto Castle is one of the few great castles of the feudal era to survive in its original form.
 Matsumoto City Museum located next to the castle has various displays relating to archaeology, history and folklore of the surrounding region, including samurai armour, an ornate palanquin, farming equipment and items relating to Matsumoto's many festivals.
 These exhibits vividly depict the daily life and culture of the past.